A Comprehensive Protocol Stack for Quantum Networks with a Global Entanglement Module: Proposed Quantum Network Stack

 \emph{Swap-ASAP.} Other designs adopt a greedy strategy, performing immediate swapping as soon as two entangled pairs become available at intermediate nodes.
 Kozlowski et al.~\cite{conext20} implemented such a fixed-path strategy with deferred Pauli corrections, while Pompili et al.~\cite{pompili2022experimental} demonstrated it experimentally in a three-node network.
 These designs are simple but lack flexibility and coordination across the network.

 \emph{Adaptive Routing Strategies.} More recent work has focused on adaptive routing and execution under stochastic conditions.
 In our earlier work~\cite{real-time}, Sundaram and Gupta introduced adaptive algorithms that select routes and swapping operations based on EP availability and decoherence.
 I{\~n}esta et al.~\cite{mdp} modeled entanglement distribution as a Markov Decision Process, optimizing swapping and memory cutoff policies, but at prohibitive computational cost.

-Bacciottini et al.~\cite{towsley-24} implemented hop-by-hop swapping with dynamic next-hop selection, but their approach incurs high latency due to per-hop waiting and does not generalize beyond bipartite entanglement.
+Bacciottini et al.~\cite{towsley-24} adopt hop-by-hop swapping with dynamic next-hop selection.
+However, their sequential design incurs high latency under stochastic BSM operations, as a failure at any hop discards the entire end-to-end entanglement.
+Moreover, their approach does not generalize beyond bipartite entanglement.

 \emph{Purification-Aware Plans.} In a recent work from our group~\cite{qcnc-purification}, Fan et al.~proposed algorithms that embed purification into swapping and fusion trees to support fidelity-constrained generation of bipartite and multipartite states, introducing a level-based structure to coordinate purification across overlapping trees.
 This line of work addresses fidelity constraints but focuses purely on algorithmic design without proposing a corresponding stack architecture.